DOXIL® Patient Support

 DOXIL® is administered intravenously by your healthcare professional.

-Infusion reactions may also occur during administration.
-Be sure to tell your doctor if you have any symptoms during infusion, including: flushing, shortness of breath, facial swelling, headaches, chills, back pain, tightness in your chest or throat, dizziness, or lightheadedness.
-For most patients, these reactions have resolved within several hours to a day once the infusion is stopped, or for some patients with slowing of the infusion rate.
-However, in some cases, these reactions may be serious and sometimes life-threatening and may be fatal.
+Infusion-related reactions may also occur during administration.
+Be sure to tell your doctor if you have any symptoms during infusion, including: flushing, shortness of breath, facial swelling, headaches, chills, chest pain, back pain, tightness in your chest or throat, dizziness, or lightheadedness.
+In some cases, these reactions may be serious and sometimes life-threatening and may be fatal.

 You should not take DOXIL® if you have a prior history of allergic reactions to doxorubicin or other ingredients found in the formulation.
 Please inform your doctor about your history of allergic reactions to medications or other substances.